|

 right was picked up in my allotment where summer chafers, or June bugs, Amphimallon

-solstitialis are often seen flying during summer evenings from late June; they emerge around the summer solstice, hence their common and scientific name.
-Among the allotmenteers they are known as cockchafer; elsewhere they can also be called chafer grubs or rookworms.
-However there is some confusion here as regards these common names, the true cockchafer, or May bug, is supposed to be Melolontha melolontha, which I've never seen in this area.
+solstitialis, are often seen flying during summer evenings from late June; they emerge around the summer solstice, hence their common and scientific name.
+Among the allotmenteers they are known as cockchafer; elsewhere they can also be called chafer grubs or rook worms.
+However there is some confusion here as regards these common names, the true cockchafer, or May bug, is supposed to be Melolontha melolontha, which it is very rare in this area.
 It really doesn't matter as either of these chafer grubs feed on fresh roots.

 But it does show how misleading common names can be.
 For instance, billywitch is another popular name attributed to at least three beetles. |